 The 2018 RMWB Census shows a 7.4% increase in the 0- 24 age group which supports Stats Canada's demographics of a large ages 0 - 4 group, see Appendix E. 2016 Stats Canada Census shows 8.4% of the urban population in Fort McMurray is ages 0 to 4 years old, 5 to 9 ages is 6.5%, 10 to 14 ages is 4.9% and 15 to 19 ages is 4.1%, Stats Canada Summary Appendix C. These demographics are supporting the growing student population in the City of Fort McMurray, especially early childhood to grade 3.
 The current enrollment growth supports a 16% increase in enrollment over the next 5 years to 7,000 students, see below projection under Enrollment and Growth.

 This growth is supported by the past 4 years' birth rate reported by the Northern Lights Health Authority of 1,200 births per year.

-Other factors affecting the Fort McMurray Public School District, which need to be considered.
-District facilities are "wearing out", the modernization of six out of fourteen facilities is needed.
+Other factors affecting the Fort McMurray Public School Division, which need to be considered.
+Division facilities are "wearing out", the modernization of six out of fourteen facilities is needed.
 Modernizing these schools will require an investment from Alberta Education.
-Attached is FMPSD's 7 year Infrastructure Maintenance Renewal (IMR) totaling \$58.5 million or \$8.4 million per year, (reference Appendix D).
-This is 5.5 times our current IMR grant allocation of \$1.5 million dollars.
+Attached is FMPSD's 7 year Infrastructure Maintenance Renewal (IMR) totaling \$57 million or \$8.1 million per year, (reference Appendix D).
+This is 5 times our current IMR grant allocation of \$1.6 million.
 Plant Operations and Maintenance funding has been insufficient since the introduction of the Funding Framework for School Districts in 1995.
-The District is faced with a struggle to attract and retain staff.
+The elimination of RCPA grant in 2011-2012 and the Special Education factor removed in 2013-2014 have exacerbated the deficit in the Operations and Maintenance budget.
+The updated funding framework for September 2020 increased funding which helps but does not eliminate the deficit.
+The Division is faced with a struggle to attract and retain staff.
+Annually we are hiring 43% to 47% more staff to keep positions filled.
 The Fort McMurray Living Allowance (COLA) introduced and funded by Alberta Education in 2006 has helped mitigate but not eliminate the disparity between living and working in Fort McMurray.
-The elimination of RCPA grant in 2011-2012 and the Special Education factor removed in 2013-2014 have exacerbated the deficit in the Operations and Maintenance budget.

-In summary, the Fort McMurray Public School District needs government understanding, support, flexibility and a proactive approach to capital funding (modernizations and IMR) within this unique and challenging community.
+In summary, the Fort McMurray Public School Division needs government understanding, support, flexibility and a proactive approach to capital funding (modernizations and IMR) within this unique and challenging community.